thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 # THIS IS A COMPLETE WORK IN PROGRESS, DON'T READ IT

 Noobs guide to all the ai jazz

 Purposefully I am going to write this in simple language, there will be incorrect truths but my goal is to get you from A to B.

 In short, I am going to give a shitty answer as how things like ChatGPT seemingly "remembers" what is going on.
-Replace any chatgpt with any llm.
+Replace any ChatGPT with any LLM.
 This can be extrapolated in a million ways.

 Unnecessary side note: This shit is cool as fuck, if you are disgruntled, then Hope would want to change your mind.

-The solution to solve
+_The solution to solve_

 Imagine building a chat bot, that could "remember" everything you have said, and also "remembered" what it replied.